AuthorCarpentry/markdown-github-webpages/README.md

 *before* working through this lesson.

 1. Create a github account if you do not have one already
-  * go to [github.com](https://github.com) and pick a username and password to create an account
+  * Go to [github.com](https://github.com) and pick a username and password to create an account
 2. For Windows users: Install git via https://git-scm.com/download/win
 3. You should have a good text editor.
 [Atom](http://atom.io/) is a free an open source editor with excellent markdown support that we highly recommend you install and use, and some portions of this course rely on atom.
   * Atom is highly extensible with "packages" that add functionality.
 For markdown, install the package *Markdown Preview Plus*: